-Mourinho guided the club to a runners-up position the following year, an achievement he described as one of the ‘best jobs’ of his career, even though they were still a distant second to Manchester City.
+Mourinho guided the club to a runners-up position the following year, an achievement he described as one of the ‘best jobs’ of his career, even though they were still a distant second to champions Manchester City.

 However, in-fighting and fall-outs saw his reign come to an end.
 The likes of Pogba, Anthony Martial and Luke Shaw were amongst the high-profile stars to fall victim of Mourinho’s sharp-tongue as a bad atmosphere surrounded the club, Mourinho eventually being dismissed in December 2018 after a poor start to the season.

 After a brief period away from the game, Mourinho made his return to management in surprise circumstances, being named as the successor to Mauricio Pochettino at Tottenham in November 2019.

 Mourinho took charge with the club languishing in 14th, his initial months in charge showing steady if unspectacular progress as Spurs climbed the Premier League to eventually finish sixth and secure Europa League qualification.

 He was handed funds to overhaul his squad during the summer with the likes of Pierre-Emile Hojbjerg, Sergio Reguilon and Gareth Bale amongst the names to arrive, but the cracks appeared to show as a bright start to the season faded.